Mecosta County Welcome Center

-The Mecosta County CVB is gearing up to welcome visitors to their
+The Mecosta County Convention & Visitors Bureau is gearing up to welcome visitors to the

 NEW WELCOME CENTER - SUMMER 2017!

 BIG RAPIDS — When visitors to Mecosta County come into Big Rapids this summer they’ll be able to learn about the many things to see and do in the area with a single stop to the new Mecosta County Welcome Center.

 The Mecosta County Convention and Visitors Bureau and the Mecosta County Area Chamber of Commerce have teamed up to build a new, more easily found headquarters for both organizations.
 Each entity will have its own wing of the building, with the new Welcome Center in the middle.